 SQE2 Marking Criteria: Legal Research

-Candidates will be assessed by qualified solicitors who have been trained as assessors, based on their professional judgement.
+In SQE legal research, candidates will be assessed by qualified solicitors who have been trained as assessors, based on their professional judgement.
 Achieving a pass mark will depend on the following criteria:

 - Identify/use relevant sources